SwiftFiat/SwiftFiat-Backend/README.md

    - run `make start` to start the app using `CompileDaemon` or `make start_d` to start the app in debug mode using `CompileDaemon` and `Delve Debugger`

-By following these steps, you can easily get the services up and running and start yout app.
+By following these steps, you can easily get the services up and running and start your app.